kengregson/rltools/README.md

     rlo -f computervision.lst Segmentation

-would open only the documents tagged 'Segmentation' in the computervisdion.lst reading list.
+would open only the documents tagged 'Segmentation' in the computervision.lst reading list.